 Modular Exhibit Walls

-To compliment the existing architecture and need for flexibility, a series modular walls were constructed.
-Each unit is built around a scaffolding unit on cart wheels, and stand 7 ft tall to clear the existing iron work.
+To complement the existing architecture and need for flexibility, a series of modular walls were constructed.
+Each unit is built around a scaffolding unit on cartwheels and stands 7 ft tall to clear the existing ironwork.
 An internal mechanical jack system allows for leveling on uneven floors.
 The walls scale in intimate proportion to the visitor, while not distracting from the Guastavino ceiling.